-4. Staff Availability
+5. Staff Availability

 Staff will always try to meet with parents as soon as their timetable allows.
 Please bear in mind that teaching commitments have to be met and also there are other circumstances that lead to staff not being available at school at the time that is requested.
-All teaching staff have Preparation, Planning and Assessment (PPA) time as part of their working week and there are times they may be absent for training or liaison with other schools or agencies to ensure we are continually delivering best practice for all children in school.
+All teaching staff have time for preparation, planning and assessment (PPA) as part of their working week and there are times when they may be absent for training or liaison with other schools or agencies to ensure we are continually delivering best practice for all children in school.

-Members of the Senior Leadership Team also attend meetings off-site for various reasons and so may not be available at the time requested.
+Members of the Senior Leadership Team (SLT) also attend meetings off-site for various reasons and so may not be available at the time requested.
 Should the person who is needed be unavailable, arrangements will be made for someone to deputise or for the meeting to be rearranged for the earliest opportunity in discussion with parents.

-5. Regular Meetings and Correspondence
+6. Regular Meetings and Correspondence